 By Louis Navellier of

+2. Acme PacketAcme Packet ( APKT) is a communications equipment company that witnessed a surge in institutional interest in the third quarter as institutional investors increased their holdings of the company's stock by nearly 25%.
+The reason institutional investors, including banks, financial advisories and mutual funds, have become so interested in APKT is because of earnings.
 Analysts are predicting earnings of $0.19 per share on sales of $54.9 million.
 Compared with last year's results, the data represents a 111% earnings increase and a 51% sales increase.
 In all likelihood, actual results will come in even higher as analysts aggressively have been revising these estimates higher in the past several months.
 APKT itself even raised its yearly forecast in its most-recent quarterly financial report.